char0n/vladimirgorej.com/_posts/2021-09-07-things-i-have-learned-maintaining-javascript-monorepo-with-lerna.md

 ---

 <p class="lead">
-  This is the second part of the article series dealing with <i>monorepo</i> management using <a href="https://github.com/lerna/lerna">Lerna</a>.
+  This is the second part of the article series dealing with <i>monorepo</i> management using <a href="https://github.com/lerna/lerna" target="_blank" rel="noopener noreferrer">Lerna</a>.
-  <a href="https://www.linkedin.com/pulse/things-i-wish-had-known-when-started-javascript-monorepo-gorej/">The first part</a> dealt
+  <a href="https://www.linkedin.com/pulse/things-i-wish-had-known-when-started-javascript-monorepo-gorej/" target="_blank" rel="noopener noreferrer">The first part</a> dealt
-  with <i>monorepo</i> management in depth using Lerna and <a href="https://docs.npmjs.com/cli/v7/configuring-npm/pacage-json#local-paths">npm local paths</a>
+  with <i>monorepo</i> management in depth using Lerna and <a href="https://docs.npmjs.com/cli/v7/configuring-npm/pacage-json#local-paths" target="_blank" rel="noopener noreferrer">npm local paths</a>
   long before npm@7 workspaces were introduced.
-This article will try to describe <i>monorepo</i> management practices in the world of <a href="https://docs.npmjs.com/cli/v7/using-npm/workspaces">npm@7</a> workspaces.
+This article will try to describe <i>monorepo</i> management practices in the world of <a href="https://docs.npmjs.com/cli/v7/using-npm/workspaces" target="_blank" rel="noopener noreferrer">npm@7</a> workspaces.
 Nevertheless, I highly recommend you read the first part of this series to be familiar with how things used to be.
 </p>